Mercycany/RSKB-VQA/README.md

 - ```NumPy```
 - ```Peft```
 - ```langchian```
-- All experiments are performed with one A100 GPU.
+- All experiments are performed with one NVIDIA A100 GPU(80GB).

 ### [Parameter](#content)